ladislas/Bare-Arduino-Project/README.md

 > YouCompleteMe is a fast, as-you-type, fuzzy-search code completion engine for Vim.
 It has several completion engines: an identifier-based engine that works with every programming language, a semantic, Clang-based engine that provides native semantic code completion for C/C++/Objective-C/Objective-C++ (from now on referred to as "the C-family languages"), a Jedi-based completion engine for Python, an OmniSharp-based completion engine for C# and an omnifunc-based completer that uses data from Vim's omnicomplete system to provide semantic completions for many other languages (Ruby, PHP etc.).

-The [`.ycm_extra_conf.py`](./.ycm_extra_conf.py) contains everything to be up and running.
-Beware that you really need to customize it for it to work properly.
-Each library must be added by hand to use auto completion.
+The [`.ycm_extra_conf.py`](./.ycm_extra_conf.py) file contains everything  you need. ~~Beware that you really need to customize it for it to work properly.
+Each library must be added by hand to use auto completion.~~ It works right out of the box!

 ### Bonus - `.editorconfig`